kunalk4/basic-api-sqlalchemy/README.md

 # REST-api-sqlalchemy
-Creating a RESTful API using Flask, FLASK-SQLAlchemy and Flask-Marshmallow
+Creating a RESTful API using Flask, FLASK-SQLAlchemy, Flask-Marshmallow and Flask-Migrate

-Builds an API to test POST and GET methods supplied via Postman.
+Application allows user to POST data to database and retrieve user data via GET.
+The database used is a local development sqlite with migration scripts attached.

+POST requests currently require POSTMAN (or alternative) as no frontend built.